Why are my VoIP Phone Calls Dropping?

 - Do you hear a short tone blast when someone is talking?

-Possible Reasons For Your Phone Call To Drop
+5 Possible Reasons For VoIP Phone Calls Dropping:

 - Can occur at any point after the call begins